Further Git and GitHub for Effective Collaboration: Setup

 If you have not completed the intro course:

-If you do not know how to do this, you can follow the steps in the “Configuring a remote repository from a local one” exercise in this lesson.
+If you do not know how to set up a remote repo on GitHub, you can follow the steps in the “Configuring a remote repository from a local one” exercise in this lesson from intro course

 Install Git